top of page

 The Trial of the Incredible Hulk

-Bill Bixby takes over directing, dialling it back to the mature tone of the early seasons while still managing to introduce a genuinely comic accurate live action Daredevil.
+Bill Bixby takes over directing, dialling it back to the mature tone of the early seasons while still managing to introduce a relatively comic accurate live action Daredevil.
 That said, the title is infuriatingly misleading.
+Even the shot of Hulk on the stand is from a dream.

 Premiere: May 7, 1989